-The consumer mentioned above had no idea about the laws that were affecting his chances of getting a cash advance.
-Even though he resided in Texas, which is a state with many direct lenders, he was not going to get too far because of the Military Lending Act.
-This Act states that payday loan companies and car title loan companies can not charge an interest rate on a traditional direct payday loan of more than 36%.
-In theory this would be just fine.
-Even 36% sounds high for someone with bad credit when compared to the option of applying for a traditional bank loan or online car loan.
-Pretty much every reputable direct payday lender ceased offering loans to consumers and spouses in the armed forces when these regulations went into effect.
-The reasoning was that anyone who’s looking for a direct payday lender has pretty much tapped out the normal ways of getting a loan.
-They say cash advances are designed as short term emergency options if you need cash fast.
+Almost every reputable direct payday lender ceased offering loans to consumers and spouses in the armed forces when these regulations went into effect.
+The reasoning was that anyone looking for a direct payday lender has pretty much tapped out the normal ways of getting a loan.
+They say a cash advance is intended to be a short term emergency option for fast cash.
 Essentially there would be no way to make money on a loan if the rate is capped at 36%.
 That’s when you factor in overhead and loan defaults at current rates.
-These defaults are rather common in the payday loan and car title lending industry.
+These defaults are common in the payday loan and car title lending industry.

-It will be interesting to see how things play out with these proposed changes as we head into 2020.
-It’s clear that reputable payday loan companies will stay on the sidelines as long as interest rates are capped at 36%.
-While that may seem good to some people it also shuts the door on many consumers who need a short term cash advance.
-Essentially there are no options on the table for someone in the military that’s dealing with a sudden financial emergency.
-Direct lender payday loans have always gotten a bad rap.
-But when used correctly they can serve a purpose.
-It’s important to not fall behind on payments and contact your lender if you need to work out an alternate payoff plan.
-Unfortunately, these strict regulations are in place for a reason.
-Unless something changes there is nothing we can recommend for our visitor that had emailed us.
+It will be interesting to see how things play out with these proposed changes to military payday loans as we move through 2023.
+Reputable payday loan companies will stay on the sidelines as long as interest rates can’t exceed 36%.
+While that may seem good to some people, it also shuts the door on many consumers who need a short term cash advance.
+Essentially, there are no options for someone in the military dealing with a sudden financial emergency.